 Donating or protecting land with an easement or through ownership donation can have significant tax benefits.
 Three main tax areas can receive reduction: income tax, estate tax, and property tax.
+Tax benefits may change from year to year, but listed below are some representative figures.

 Donation of an easement or property to a registered charitable non-profit, such as the Landmark Heritage Trust, will lower estate and income levels by a significant amount.
 For instance, federal income tax rates can be reduced by the value of the donated land or easement up to 30% of a tax-payer's income with a 5 year carry over period.
 The existing estate tax exclusion is up to 40% of the restricted value of land protected by a conservation easementm up to $500,000.
 Additionally, in large estates easements can help keep inherited lands intact, in many cases estate taxes can lead to the break-up, sale and development even when those who inherit it would rather keep them intact and unchanged.
 To find out more, visit the Land Trust Alliance's tax relief page.